Hepatitis A and Hepatitis B Vaccines

 There are no known risks to getting hepatitis A vaccine at the same time as other vaccines, according to the CDC.
 While it’s routine for children to get the hepatitis A vaccine between 12 and 23 months of age, children older than 23 months and adolescents can get the vaccine, too.
 Adults who have not previously received a hepatitis A vaccine and want to be protected against the virus can also get the vaccine.

 - are traveling to countries where hepatitis A is common

 - are a man who has sex with other men

 - have a chronic liver disease such as hepatitis B or hepatitis C

-- are being treated with clotting-factor concentrates
+- are being treated with clotting-factor concentrates for hemophilia

 - work with hepatitis A-infected animals or in a hepatitis A research laboratory